How to Become a Cyber Security Auditor

-When you study to become a security auditor, you will learn the skills to work as a professional who assesses the computer security systems of a corporation to ensure that they are secure from cyber criminals.
-Security auditors routinely produce detailed reports that discuss a system's effectiveness and suggest improvements.
+When you study to become a cyber security auditor, you will learn the skills to work as an information security professional who assesses the computer security systems of a corporation to ensure that they are secure from cyber criminals.
+Information security auditors routinely produce detailed reports that discuss a system's effectiveness and suggest improvements.

 Once the audit has been completed, the auditor needs to be able to interpret the resulting data.
 This is a highly detailed and analytical process that asks the professional to sort through endless reports with a fine-toothed comb.
 If, for instance, a security breach is suspected, he or she will need to scrutinize the logs to see if, when, or where an SQL database was breached or otherwise compromised.
 Then, the problem and its solution must be assessed and detailed.

 They Write and Present Audit Reports